sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/the-attack.md

 [Next Section ➜ Securing the Workload]({{site.baseurl}}/docs/modules/runtime-threat-detection/runtime-threat-detection-kubernetes/securing-the-workload.html){: .btn }

 {: .value }
-> At some point every organzation will experience a breach.
-While we can do our best to prevent attacks from suceeding, and Sysdig Secure can help achieve compliance to enable that prevention, we also need to be able to detect and respond to breaches quickly.
+> At some point, every organisation will experience a breach.
+While we can do our best to prevent attacks from succeeding, and Sysdig Secure can help achieve compliance to enable this prevention, we also need to be able to detect and respond to breaches quickly.
 >
-> Sysdig Secure's runtime threat detection enabled real-time detection of attacks, and the ability to take action on them.
+> Sysdig Secure's runtime threat detection enables real-time detection of attacks and the ability to take action.